 Radio Popolare | Jazz Ahead | January 13, 2021

-The album Il Labirinto Dei Topi draws its inspiration from some socio-political concepts theorized by writers such as Noam Chomsky, Zygmunt Bauman, Roberto Saviano, Samuel Huntington and William McNeill, and aims to express some of the key notions of their thinking through music, such as the liquidity of social relationships, the decadence of the concept of “society” as perceived nowadays, the capitalist free market- based economy’s failure, the evolution of mafia-like criminal organizations, the weapons’ trade growth, the development of an almighty and unbridled individualism…
+The album Il Labirinto Dei Topi draws its inspiration from some socio-political concepts theorized by writers such as Noam Chomsky, Zygmunt Bauman, Roberto Saviano, Samuel Huntington and William McNeill, and aims to investigate and disclose the crumbling contemporary society’s functioning and dynamics by denouncing its uncertainties and existential angsts.
+Some of the topics addressed are the liquidity of social relationships, the decadence of the concept of “society” as perceived nowadays, the capitalist free market- based economy’s failure, the evolution of mafia-like criminal organizations, the weapons’ trade growth, the development of an almighty and unbridled individualism…

-The ultimate goal of this music is to represent and denounce examples of social dysfunction and decadence, connected with some of the principals explained by the above-mentioned authors.
 The mathematical and rhythmic rigor of the compositions, influenced by Indian Carnatic music, wants to symbolize that kind of “Matrix” highly organized society which oppresses and controls his subjects through Social Media and Corporations.
 That is contrasted by moments of radical free improvisation, metaphor of individuals rising up against pre-established social schemes, and by moments predominated by a marked individualism of one or more members of the band (solo sections), who might eventually find a shared way of communication through collective improvisation.
 So, at the end, what this music tries to transmit is a positive message of solidarity and hope in the human kind, where music turns out to be a way for people to stick together and to feel a sense of belonging to the same community (Archipélagos), even maintaining their own individuality.
-That’s actually the meaning of the band’s name: Archipélagos, which is the Spanish translation of “groups of islands”, symbolizes people’s attempt to gather together through music, and find alternative ways of supporting each other, while denouncing society’s crimes.
+That’s actually the meaning of the band’s name: Archipélagos, which is the Spanish translation of “groups of islands”, symbolizes people’s attempt to gather together through music, and find alternative ways of supporting each other.

 The single Il Labirinto Dei Topi (“The Rat’s Labyrinth”), recalls a cognitive scientist Edward C. Tolman’s sociological experiment made on rats: a bunch of rats is forced into a labyrinth provided with some food at the exit of it.
 Humans observe the rats’ behavior while the animals seek the maze’s exit and the food, quickly learning their way through the labyrinth.
 The observers do not care about the sense of hunger and struggle felt by the rats during their path into the maze; they’re just interested in the scientific outcomes of the experiment.
 I think that’s a strong metaphor of humans’ life and existence: we try hard to succeed in what we do and to make a difference in the world, but then we just might be trapped in some kind of fated scheme in which individuals are just numbers whose existences are driven by some unknown superior social plans.
 In this apocalyptic scenario, music and art can be the tool which saves some fundamental values of sharing, of mutual support and community, and bring awareness about humans’ social condition.
 The track Gomorra takes inspiration from the eponymous book written by the Italian author Roberto Saviano, where he describes the particulars of the business of the Camorra, a powerful Neapolitan mafia-like organization whose main activities focus on money laundering, racketeering, drug dealing and counterfeiting.
 This composition sharply portrays a cross section of the Italian degraded economical and social reality, brought to his knees by this parasitic gang.
 The piece Scherzo is also connected to ideas of social dysfunction and standardization: it describes the kind of “Matrix” highly organized society which oppresses and controls individuals through globalization and consumerism.
 In fact, mass-media and corporations create and impose stereotypes which people try to imitate, causing loss of individuality and critical thinking.
 This song is meant to denounce the lack of human diversity due to the unstoppable globalization process, and to highlight the feeling of uncertainty and distrust towards the ruling oligarchy.
 Another track called Intermezzo is inspired by Griséy and Murail’s Spectral music, by Contemporary Classical music, and deals with quarter tones and sound spectra.
 The Shooting is a piece which was composed to honor the victims of Las Vegas Strip shooting (October 2017), and which more broadly denounces crimes committed because of legal (and illegal) weapons trade.
 To Vijay and Tiger Study are instead two pieces composed in homage to two great pianists who deeply influenced my writing: Vijay Yier and Tigran Hamasyan.